haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Vicious Mockery
 Enchantment cantrip
-Casting Time: 1 action Range: 60 feet Components: V Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 189
+Casting Time: 1 action Range: 60 feet Components: V

 Duration: Instantaneous
 You unleash a string of insults laced with subtle enchantments at a creature you can see within range.
 If the target can hear you (though it need not understand you), it must succeed on a Wisdom saving throw or take 1d4 psychic damage and have disadvantage on the next attack roll it makes before the end of its next turn.